skylight-hq/skylight.digital/_projects/hhs_telehealth_website.md

 {% capture challenge %}
   <p>
-    The pandemic has created an unprecedented strain on the country's medical system.
+    The pandemic has created an unprecedented strain on the country’s medical system.
   </p>

   <p>
-    Telehealth, medical care that doesn't require in-person contact between medical workers and patients, can protect healthcare providers and the public from unnecessary exposure to disease.
-Remote healthcare is a convenient option for many people even under ordinary circumstances, but it's an especially important tool during a public health crisis.
+    Telehealth, medical care that doesn’t require in-person contact between medical workers and patients, can protect healthcare providers and the public from unnecessary exposure to disease.
+Remote healthcare is a convenient option for many people even under ordinary circumstances, but it’s an especially important tool during a public health crisis.
   </p>

   <p>
-    New government policies and flexibilities broaden how telehealth is delivered and what's covered during the emergency period, but the information about these quickly-evolving options isn't always easy to find or understand.
+    New government policies and flexibilities broaden how telehealth is delivered and what’s covered during the emergency period, but the information about these quickly-evolving options isn’t always easy to find or understand.
   </p>

   <p>